-- k) An assessment of impacts on the socioeconomic and sociocultural environment and proposed Mitigation, including description of potential impact categories and pathways and impact identification of existing use (fisheries, marine traffic, submarine cables, tourism, ongoing scientific research, sociocultural use, area-based management tools), gender impact and residual impacts, - An outline of hazards arising from natural, accidental and discharge events, for example related to extreme weather, natural hazards, accidental events, maritime safety, emergency response, handling waste and blast water, - m) A summary of key issues in the Environmental Management, and Monitoring Plan, - n) A description of responsible product stewardship related to the intended use of the mineral-bearing ore once it leaves the Area, including how the Contractor will minimize effects on health, safety, environmental as well as socioeconomic and sociocultural impacts, - o) A summary of consultation and stakeholder engagement and methods, - p) A summary of the study team outlining the people involved in the environmental impact assessment studies and in writing the Environmental Impact Statement. - q) A list of glossaries, abbreviations, references, and appendices - 5.
-The Environmental Impact Statement of every project, including any revisions, should be available [for at least 60 days on the official website of the International Seabed Authority in the interests of transparency of the whole process.]
+(i) An assessment of impacts on the socioeconomic and sociocultural environment and proposed Mitigation, - (j) An outline of hazards arising from natural, accidental and discharge events, for example related to extreme weather, natural hazards, accidental events, maritime safety, emergency response, - (k) An outline of waste management, - (1) A summary of key issues in the Environmental Impact Statement and how they will be addressed in the Environmental Management, and Monitoring Plan and Closure Plan, - (m) A description of responsible product stewardship related to the intended use of the mineral-bearing ore once it leaves the Area, including how the Contractor will minimize effects on health, safety, environmental as well as socioeconomic and sociocultural impacts, - (n) A summary of consultation and stakeholder engagement and methods, - 5.
+The Environmental Impact Statement of every project, including any revisions, should be available on the official website of the International Seabed Authority in the interests of transparency of the whole process in accordance with regulation 92.